MerlinofMines/EasyCommands/docs/EasyCommands/index.md

 ## How it works

-EasyCommands is not a script by itself.
-Rather, EasyCommands is an interpreter, baked into a Programmable Block, which allows you to write human readable scripts in the CustomData.
+EasyCommands is an interpreter, baked into a Programmable Block, which allows you to write human readable scripts in the CustomData.
 The script interprets the Custom Data as the actual program to execute.

-Here's a simple example of an EasyCommands script to turn on the "Outside Lights", wait 10 seconds, and then turn off the "Outside Lights"
+Let's imagine you have a group of lights called "Outside Lights", and you want a to turn them on, wait 10 seconds, and turn them off.
+Here's how you would write that in EasyCommands:

 ```
 turn on the "Outside Lights"